luismarques-io/luismarques-io/README.md

 <h1 align="center">I build things for the web</h2>

 <p align="center">
-I'm a software developer specializing in building and designing exceptional digital experiences.
+  I'm a software developer and architect specializing in building exceptional digital experiences for 10+ years.
 </>

 <p align="center">